llvm/llvm-project/libcxx/docs/Status/Cxx23.rst

 This page shows the status of libc++; the status of clang's support of the language features is `here <https://clang.llvm.org/cxx_status.html#cxx23>`__.

-.. attention:: Features in unreleased drafts of the standard are subject to change.

 The groups that have contributed papers:

 -  CWG - Core Language Working group